[Roster Analysis]: NBA Depth Charts 2025-2026

 PG SG SF PF C

-Isaiah Collier Keyonte George Ace Bailey Lauri Markkanen Jusuf Nurkic
+Isaiah Collier Keyonte George Lauri Markkanen Ace Bailey Jusuf Nurkic

-Walter Clayton Svi Mykhailiuk Bryce Sensabaugh Taylor Hendricks Kyle Filipowski
+Cody Williams Bryce Sensabaugh Kyle Filipowski

-Long Term Injuries: Walker Kessler (shoulder)
+Long Term Injuries: Walker Kessler (shoulder), Vince Williams (ACL), Jaren Jackson Jr. (knee)

 Washington Wizards